ViralTexts/gtr-clusters/clusters/18480701-SciAm-MedicalUsesOfSalt.md

 distemper, lie appears stupid, has a cough, discharg­
 es at the nose, and in advanced stages of the disease,
 swellings under the throat and on various other parts
 of the body.
-For the relief o
+For the relief ot
 </td><td style="width: 50%; max-height: 75%; margin: auto; display: block;">
 <img alt="Page image" src="https://tile.loc.gov/image-services/iiif/service:ndnp:vi:batch_vi_kernals_ver02:data:sn84024718:00414183736:1850050801:0075/pct:80.741953,64.917073,16.857610,23.151220/!600,600/0/default.jpg"/>
 </td>